lankhala/Khala-Studio/README.md

-# Khala-Studio
+# Designed by Khala
-Designed by Khala
+khala project